 For more information visit the American Board of Pathology for specifics on board certification requirements.

-We will interview about 3-4 candidates for 1 position beginning in late September and ending by mid-March.
+We will use Zoom to interview candidates as soon as the recommendation letters and application package is completed.
+The Fellowship Coordinator will contact the applicant to set up the interview.
 Orientation for all new fellows begins on July 1, so you must be available for that start date and be licensed in Iowa by June 30.